DUNE/dune-justin/docs/workflow-man-page.md

 FILES
-       An  X.509  user  proxy file is currently needed to contact the Workflow Service,   which   is   either    given    by    $X509_USER_PROXY    or /tmp/x509up_uUSERID  where USERID is the numeric Unix user id, given by id -u
+       An  X.509  user proxy file is currently needed to contact justIn, which is either given by $X509_USER_PROXY or /tmp/x509up_uUSERID where USERID is the numeric Unix user id, given by id -u

 AUTHOR